top of page

 A photo of the San Antonio River Walk at night time.
 A light streak is in the forground showing a riverboat passing through the photos.
 There are people on either side of the riverwalk.

 Every kid loves going to theme parks.
-Most theme parks can be overwhelming for kids with autism though.
-Out of the three theme parks in San Antonio, Morgan’s Wonderland is the best when it comes to children with special needs.
+Most theme parks can be overwhelming for kids with autism, though.
+Of the three theme parks in San Antonio, Morgan’s Wonderland is the best for children with special needs.
 Morgan’s Wonderland has long been called the Ultra Accessible Family Fun Park.
-Your entire family will love all the rides, as well as the Wonderland Express and Depot, Music Garden, and Sensory Village.
-The best part is children with special needs always receive free entry into this park.
+Your entire family will love all the rides, the Wonderland Express and Depot, Music Garden, and Sensory Village.
+The best part is that children with special needs are always given free entry into this park.

 4. Pigeon Forge, Tennessee